-If you’re a people person and shine in the day-to-day care of everyone from infants to the elderly, a nursing career helping new mothers, women, or entire families, may work best for you.
-Here are some areas where you could make a difference on a personal, or community, level.
+If you’re a people person and shine in the day-to-day care of those in rural, home health care, parish—and other neighborhood environments—here are some areas where you could make a difference on a personal, or community, level.

 Encourage physical and spiritual health and wholeness within faith communities

-If you work better in a particular environment—think OR or ER—or specific group, such as heart patients or those dealing with cancer—you might fit best in one of these specialized fields of practice.
+If you work better in a particular environment—think OR or med-surg—or in a specific group, such as heart patients or those dealing with rehabilitation—you might fit best in one of these specialized fields of practice.

 Supply preventative and acute care in all settings to children and adolescents

 Assist with elective and nonelective plastic surgery and cosmetic procedures

 Serve as liaison between researchers and patient volunteers participating in clinical trials

 Treat patients with a variety of acute and chronic respiratory illnesses across the lifespan

 From pregnancy planning stages to birth and beyond, you’ll care for women for their routine and preventive health issues, reproductive issues and pre- and post-pregnancy wellness.